 Avoid leading questions

-It's important to leave the answer out of the question whenever it's possible.
+It's important to leave the desired answer out of the question whenever it's possible.
 Some participants may look for clues for the “right” answer and will respond in the way that they believe will let them participate in the study.
-Obscuring the purpose of the question makes things less straightforward so you may need to ask further questions to match against your recruitment criteria, but it should yield more reliable data than giving participants a 50/50 chance of getting the answer ’right’.
+Obscuring the purpose of the question makes things less straightforward so you may need to ask further questions to match against your recruitment criteria, but it should yield more reliable data than giving participants a 50/50 chance of getting the answer ‘right’ by only going with a yes/no option.

 Try to avoid yes/no questions whenever possible.
 Instead of “Do you drink more than two cups of coffee a day?” ask, “How many coffees you drink on an average day?”